-The BA (Hons) Criminology course consists of three years of full-time study, with level 4 providing a generic foundation in criminology which is then further developed in Levels 5 and 6.
+The BA (Hons) Criminology course consists of three years of full-time study, with year one providing a generic foundation in criminology, which is then further, developed in years two and three.

-Level 4 assumes no previous knowledge of criminology so each of the core modules are introductory in nature and have been designed to ensure your understanding of: the criminal justice system, its associated agencies and processes, criminological theory, the legal system, aspects of society and social change pertinent to crime, whilst also introducing you to study skills and approaches to research in criminology.
+Year one assumes no previous knowledge of criminology so each of the core modules are introductory in nature and have been designed to ensure your understanding of: the criminal justice system, its associated agencies and processes, criminological theory, the legal system, aspects of society and social change pertinent to crime, whilst also introducing you to study skills and approaches to research in criminology.

-Level 4 modules:
+Year one modules: